Meghanaramesha/BLOG/GitBook_Content/Influencers/Kopelovich/New Mobile Games Puzzles 49.md

 Tiny Transit -> Block Puzzles still have potential.

 Tip of this episode?
 Work on static block puzzles
-And investigate that Feedle mechanic furtherâ€¦.
+And investigate that Feedle mechanic further….

 Happy Monday!

 PS: This week, another bundle of last bitesizes.
 Also BIG UPDATE on Arrowslike games because every game developer on the planet is working on a clone.
-So, whats gonna happen? â€“> Find out Soon!
+So, whats gonna happen? –> Find out Soon!

 Cheers!